Gabrielbrandao27/ULendMe/README.md

 ```
 Allows you to check your private loaned tokens

-- Checking your wallet balance:
+- Checking your wallet balance (Work in progress!):
 balance/ether/{wallet}/{token_addres}/{token_id}

 ```shell